socketsupply/libssc/docs/developers.md

 ## 1. External Usage

-This document is intended for `libopc` developers working on the internals of the library.
+This document is intended for `libssc` developers working on the internals of the library.
 Please see [api.md](api.md) for the porcelain/public interfaces for integrating and using this library in your project or application.